jonashackt/spring-boot-vuejs/README.md

 There's a blog post: https://blog.jetbrains.com/webstorm/2018/01/working-with-vue-js-in-webstorm/

-Escpecially the `New...
+Especially the `New...
 Vue Component` looks quite cool :)

 ## HTTP calls from Vue.js to (Spring Boot) REST backend

-Prior to Vue 2.0, there was a build in soultion (vue-resource).
+Prior to Vue 2.0, there was a build in solution (vue-resource).
 But from 2.0 on, 3rd party libraries are necessary.
 One of them is [Axios](https://github.com/mzabriskie/axios) - also see blog post https://alligator.io/vuejs/rest-api-axios/

 ```
 npm install axios --save